alhint/commonplace_old/_pages/categories/product.md

 ---
-layout: category
-permalink: "/health/"
-taxonomy: health
+taxonomy: product
+permalink: "/:basename/"
 entries_layout: list
-nav: 2
-title: "Health"
+title: "Product"
 sub_title: "Subtitle"
 introduction: "Explain what this posts in this category will focus on."
 image:  # URL to a hero image associated with the post (e.g., /assets/page-pic.jpg)
-entries_layout: grid # list (default), grid
 ---